chef/chef-web-docs/chef_master/source/config_rb_solo.rst

    The location in which checksum files are stored.
 These are used to validate individual cookbook files, such as recipes.
 The checksum itself is stored in the Chef Infra Server database and is then compared to a file in the checksum path that has a filename identical to the checksum.

 ``cookbook_path``
-   The sub-directory for cookbooks on the Chef Infra Client.
+   The Chef Infra Client sub-directory for cookbooks.
 This value can be a string or an array of file system locations, processed in the specified order.
 The last cookbook is considered to override local modifications.

 ``data_bag_path``
    The location from which a data bag is loaded.
 Default value: ``/var/chef/data_bags``.